Medical Club of Philadelphia

 Nearly five hundred members were off to Washington, D.C. on June 15.
 They traveled on a Medical Club Special train.
 Box lunches were served en route.
 Physicians in Washington, including several Surgeons General, met them at the Union Station.
 They escorted the visitors around the city in chartered buses.
 President Coolidge received them on the White House lawn.
 He spoke to them briefly.
 They laid a wreath at the tomb of the Unknown Soldier, with a short speech by Dr. Orlando H. Petty.
 Another wreath was laid at the statue of Dr. Samuel D. Gross, with comment by Dr. I. P. Strittmatter.
 A third one was presented at the Benjamin Rush Memorial where Dr. Edward Martin spoke.
 They had a whirlwind tour of ten public institutions.
 After dinner, in the Union Station, they boarded their train and headed for home.

 The medical history of the World War made by your profession is one of bright achievement, but the task is unfinished.
-The nation having provided a policy for the creation of a citizen army, your obligation to aid in the fulfillment of the wise provision is obvious.
+The nation has provided a policy for the creation of a citizen army, your obligation to aid in the fulfillment of the wise provision is obvious.
 The nation has

 confidence in you, and I feel assured that the organization of the medical service for future emergencies will not fail.